 Investment in export-oriented hydroelectric power plants is a major reason for fiscal deficits.
-Public debt rose as high as 110.7% of GDP in 2014 and is likely to rise further.
-Major hydropower projects are under construction and the fiscal situation is expected to improve only when export of electricity can commence around 2018.
-India subsidizes hydropower-related projects as well as 75% of Bhutan's imports, while 75% of exports go to India.
+Public debt and the current account deficit are high.
+This derives from the construction of major hydropower projects.
+The fiscal situation is expected to improve only when export of electricity can commence around 2019.
+India provides the loans for hydropower-related projects and accounts for 85% of Bhutan's trade.
 This highlights Bhutan's strong dependence on India.
 While high hopes are set on the South Asia Association for Regional Cooperation (SAARC) and other regional initiatives, Bhutan's inter-regional trade with countries other than India is unlikely to experience any significant growth over the next few years.
+Bhutan still has no formal diplomatic relations with its northern neighbor China.